Head games: Ben Simmons’ future uncertain after playoff flop | Times Leader

 Embiid also blamed himself for a later turnover, but the MVP runner-up gamely carried the Sixers through the postseason while playing with a torn meniscus in his right knee.

-Simmons had long been by former coach Brett Brown and Rivers — who went so far as to for asking why Simmons was playing in late-game situations — until his failures in the fourth ultimately sent him to the bench.
+Simmons had long been publicly coddled by former coach Brett Brown and Rivers — who went so far as to chide a reporter for asking why Simmons was playing in late-game situations — until his failures in the fourth ultimately sent him to the bench.

-Simmons said “I love being in Philly” but the vitriolic proved it .
+Simmons said “I love being in Philly” but the vitriolic reaction in the hours after the loss proved it doesn’t love him back.

 “Offensively I wasn’t there,” he said.
 “I didn’t do enough for my teammates.
 There’s a lot of things I need to work on.”

-Shaquille O’Neal said on TNT, “If he was in my locker room, I would have .”
+Shaquille O’Neal said on TNT, “If he was in my locker room, I would have knocked his (butt) out.”

 “I am who I am.
 It is what it is,” Simmons said.
 “The first thing I’m going to do is clear my mind and get my mental (health) right.”